vishin-andrey/Tellus_QAengineer_Test/README.md

 # Tellus_QAengineer_Test
 #### Tellus test task for the QA Engineer in Automation

-_This repository contains the results of the Test projects of career seeker for the QA Engineer in Automation position.
+_This repository contains the Test projects of the career seeker for the QA Engineer in Automation position.
-The project requirements are defined in the file: Tellus QA Automation Engineer Test Task-1.pdf (see below)_
+The project requirements are defined in the file: Tellus QA Automation Engineer Test Task-1.pdf (see in the root folder)_

 ## I. UI test